klangner/hcr/README.md

 ## What is implemented

-  * Driver module allows setting power to the motors.
+  * Unicycle model for steering robot.
-  * Added actions to board buttons
+  * Actions executed by pressing board buttons.